-Compensation for slip and fall at a casino on Indian territory?
+I slipped and fell at a casino on Indian territory.

 When I slipped, I fell against one of the huge wooden pillars near the edge of the casino floor.
 A casino security guard came to help me up and the on-site Paramedic was called.
 There were also a few witnesses (customers, casino staff, and the incident was caught on several cameras).
 I got their contact info, just in case.